RBS - Direct Line One Conveyancing Panel Information

 Read More

-Our membership of the RBS - Direct Line One conveyancing panel was suspended but was reinstated on appeal, do I need to disclose this information on my application for CQS accreditation?
+my firm’s membership of the RBS - Direct Line One conveyancing panel was revoked but was reinstated on appeal, do I need to include this information on my CQS application?

 It would be advisable to supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your application but gives the Law Society a complete picture of what has happened.
+This should not negatively affect your application but gives the CQS team a complete picture of what has happened.

-I am on the RBS - Direct Line One conveyancing panel and due to complete a remortgage within the next week.
-I dont have a Mortgage Deed for the client to sign.
-Who do I contact at RBS - Direct Line One to get a duplicate Deed?
+My firm is listed on the RBS - Direct Line One conveyancing panel and due to complete a remortgage within the next week.
+I dont have a Legal Charge for the client to execute.
+Who do I contact at RBS - Direct Line One to obtain duplicate documents?

-You need to get in touch with RBS - Direct Line One to obtain standard documents.
-The CML Handbook has an individual inquiry for banks to reveal who to contact to obtain standard documents.
+You should contact RBS - Direct Line One to obtain standard documents.
+The The Council of Mortgage Lenders Handbook incorporates an individual question for lenders to enumerate who to contact to obtain standard documents.
 RBS - Direct Line One in their Part 2’s state:

 Find a Lawyer on the RBS - Direct Line One